 Produced for almost seven decades, Topps baseball cards have become an institution for fans and collectors.
 Not only do the players change over time, but so do the designs.
 The flagship gallery below compiles the primary design from every year so collectors can look back to see how each version stacks up.

 When you've manufactured cards for as long as Topps has, you wind up with a mix of good years, bad years, so-so years, off years, on years and everything in between.
 And even then, it's a matter of taste and preference.
 What one collector might like, another collector may absolutely despise.
-However, given the many designs over the years, it is safe to assume nearly any collector can find at least one style that works for them.
+However, given the many designs, it is safe to assume nearly any collector can find at least one style that works for them.